robokop-l/openchat-ui/CONTRIBUTING.md

 # Contributing to OpenChat UI

 Thank you for considering contributing to OpenChat UI!
-This document provides guidelines and instructions for contributing to this project.
+This document outlines the process for contributing to this project.

 ## Code of Conduct